OutSystems/docs-support/src/release-notes/11/platform-server/platform-server.md

 <ul>
 <li>It is now possible to consume REST APIs using Swagger specifications that have enum elements.
 (RSBO-872)</li>
 <li>Added support for accent-sensitive Linguistic sorts on Oracle databases.
 (RSAT-1844)</li>
 <li>You can now distribute your app as a Progressive Web App (PWA).
 Start by enabling this early access feature in LifeTime.
 Then, create a mobile or tablet app, publish it, navigate to the "Distribute" tab and toggle on "Distribute as the PWA" (no republish needed).
 You can try your PWA out by installing it through Android Chrome and iOS Safari.
-The <a href="https://success.outsystems.com/Documentation/11/Delivering_Mobile_Apps/Distribute_as_a_progressive_web_app" rel="internal" target="_blank" rel="noopener noreferrer">early access PWA documentation</a> explains how to enable PWA on iOS 13, as well as how to edit the manifest.
+The <a href="https://success.outsystems.com/Documentation/11/Delivering_Mobile_Apps/Distribute_as_a_progressive_web_app" target="_blank" rel="noopener noreferrer">early access PWA documentation</a> explains how to enable PWA on iOS 13, as well as how to edit the manifest.
 Check also the blog post.
 Have fun and share your feedback with us on the forum!
 (RTAF-1831)</li>
 <li>Service Center has a new look and feel, among with several improvements and bug fixes:<br/>
 - Added search ability to dropdowns with long lists, such as modules in filters<br/>
 - Replaced filters and navigation actions from submit to ajax submit<br/>